willcrichton/model-js-workspace/README.md

 Some notable aspects of the design:

 * **Static typing:** all source files are written in [Typescript].
 Static types are good, what else is there to say?
 And the JS community has coalesced around Typescript, so that's what I use.
+The annoying part with Typescript is that if you're writing a CLI script (build script, test, etc.) then it has to be transpiled before being executed by Node.
+I've had trouble get [ts-node] to work with ESM, but in theory that would solve the issue.
 * **Package management:** [pnpm] is the package manager and workspace executor.
 Its interface is similar to npm, but its nested/symlinked node_modules structure is a lot more sane.
 It helps catch errors where package A can use package B without listing B as a dependency (because B is a transitive dependency of a listed dependency C).
 It also reduces the disk usage of node_modules directories.
 * **Websites:** the main principle for websites is to provide as little configuration as possible, and specify everything within the TS source files.
 I use [Vite] for bundling since it provides a number of nice conventions for this purpose, e.g. adding `?url` to an import path to bundle a file and get a URL to it.
     * **UI framework:** I use [React] as a UI framework, and sometimes [mobx] for complex data structures.
 React's super stable and there's a lot of libraries that integrate with it.
 It's easy to write modular React components.
 I've also heard good things about [Svelte] but haven't tried it yet.